balancer/code-review/rate-providers/TokemakRateProvider.md

 ### Administrative Privileges
 - [ ] The Rate Provider is upgradeable (e.g., via a proxy architecture or an `onlyOwner` function that updates the price source address).
+    - comment: The system uses a minimal proxy architecture, which simply forwards all calls.
+While the vault is not upgradeable by the usual upgradeable-proxy pattern it needs to be noted that additional downstream components may be upgradeable but were not part of the first review.

 - [ ] Some other portion of the price pipeline is upgradeable (e.g., the token itself, an oracle, or some piece of a larger system that tracks the price).